 If you’re unfamiliar, here’s a great explanation of how to temper eggs.
 Basically, you take your warm melted butter, sugar, apple, and lemon mixture, and add a little bit at a time to your eggs, whisking constantly (see below).
 Keep drizzling in a little bit of the warm mixture into the eggs and keep whisking until the bowl with eggs is warm.

-You can then add the tempered eggs to the pot, always whisking, and return the pot to the heat.
-I then switch to a silicone spatula, but you can keep using a whisk as long as it isn’t metal.
+Once the eggs are warm, add the tempered eggs to the pot (always whisking) and return the pot to the heat.
+I switch to a silicone spatula, but you can keep using a whisk as long as it isn’t metal.
 You’re going to be stirring for a bit, and metal whisks can get warm.

-Heat the lemon and apple curd mixture over low heat for 10-15 minutes, stirring constantly, until it thickens.
-The classic test of doneness for custard is whether the mixture coats a spoon, and you can draw a line through it with your finger.
+Heat the lemon and apple curd mixture over low heat for 10 to 15 minutes, stirring constantly, until it thickens.
+The classic test of doneness for custard is whether the mixture thickly coats a spoon, and you can draw a line through it with your finger.

-Remove the pot from the heat and keep stirring occasionally for a few minutes as it cools slightly.
-Pass it through a strainer, if you like, and then pour it into a bowl or jar.
-Cover it with plastic wrap pushed down to the surface of the apple lemon curd to prevent it from developing a skin, and let cool.
+Remove the pot from heat and stir occasionally for a bit as the curd cools.
+Pass it through a strainer if you like, and pour the apple curd into a bowl or jar.
+Cover it with plastic wrap pushed down to the surface of the apple curd to prevent it from developing a skin, and let cool completely in the refrigerator.

 Apple curd can be stored in the refrigerator for about one week.
 Or you can freeze this apple curd and eat it like ice cream!

 How to serve apple curd

 The simplest way to enjoy your apple curd is to eat it with a spoon, but here are some other ideas: